-Zygomatic Dental Implants
+Zygomatic Dental Implants Charleston WV

 Who Are Zygomatic Implants For?

-Since these implants are fixed to the cheekbones, they are used for individuals who are missing several or all of their teeth on the upper jaw.
+Since these implants are fixed to the cheekbones, they are used for individuals who are missing several or all of their natural teeth on the upper jaw.
 Moreover, individuals who do not have sufficient bone mass in the lower jaw will likely require a bone graft to hold traditional implants.

-Each patient has a different structure of the bone, so zygomatic implants may work for some patients but not another.
-Therefore, your dentist needs to access your oral state and decide which implant will work best for you.
+Therefore, your oral surgeon needs to assess your oral state and decide which implant will work best for you.

-What Are the Benefits of Zygomatic Implants?
+What Are The Benefits Of Zygomatic Implants?

 However, in zygomatic implants, it is inserted into zygomatic bone instead of maxillary bone hence it can be safely inserted even if the maxillary bone is low.
-The patient, therefore, avoids extra surgery and waiting for a long time so that the bone graft consolidates.
+The patient, therefore, avoids extra surgery and healing time as the bone graft consolidates.

 Zygomatic implants' total treatment time is shortened.
 Zygomatic implant patients have the option to get their prosthesis the same day and they do not have to wait to regain full dentition.

 Will Zygomatic Implants Hurt?

-The use of general anesthesia means that patients will sleep during the surgery process and allow them to wake up when the new teeth are fixed.
-It is the most comfortable and safe option for full teeth restorations.
+The use of general anesthesia means that patients will sleep during the oral surgery process and allow them to wake up when the new teeth are fixed.
+It is the most comfortable and safe treatment option for full teeth restorations.

 How Successful Are Zygomatic Implant Treatments?

 For the zygomatic implant to function perfectly, the patient needs to take care of the implant by flossing and brushing no less than twice per day to keep both the teeth and implants clean.

 How Long Do Zygomatic Implants Last?

-Can You Have Zygomatic Dental Implants if You Have Severe Bone Loss?
+Can You Have Zygomatic Dental Implants If You Have Severe Bone Loss?

 Zygomatic implants offer a great alternative to bone grafting for severely resorbed jawbone with maximum oral function with minimal surgical trauma.
-Dentists have been trained and perfected the zygomatic placement even in the most extreme cases of bone loss.
+Oral and Maxillofacial Surgeons have been trained and perfected the zygomatic placement even in the most extreme cases of bone loss.

 Zygomatic Implants Process

-When you visit your dentist, they begin with a consultation where they use advanced technology to gather information relating to your dental case.
+When you visit your surgeon, they begin with a consultation where they use advanced technology to gather information relating to your dental case.